AliceLinux AliceLinux's (un)official documentation and devblog

 apkg-deps

-Script to find runtime linked dependencies of installed package.
-Its good to use when writing package template.
+Script to find runtime linked dependencies of an installed package.
+It is good for figuring out dependencies when writing a package template.

 Usage: